• Skip to main content

 Rather than renting bicycles, we took a fabulous cycle tour with Storytellers Eco Cycle Tours.
 The bicycles were all in excellent condition, and the guides added fascinating stories, legends, and information at our frequent stops, thus creating a great outing.

-• Tour the island in an air-conditioned van: Discover some of the island’s history, nature, culture, and political heritage in comfort.
+Tour the island in an air-conditioned van: Discover some of the island’s history, nature, culture, and political heritage in comfort.
 This tour visits limestone churches, lagoons, and The Garden of Seven Canoes, plus learns about the importance of coconuts to the locals.
-It includes a stop for a snack.
+Pick up is from your hotel, and the tour includes a stop for a snack.
+Check the tour by van price and reviews

 Ride a scooter